rhungc/rhungc.github.io/README.md

 ### Past Projects

 #### Data Visulization Project-1
 In this project, I used R programming language to visualize the data on Hollywood movies made in Toronto Canada.
-I focused on the relationship between currency rate between CAD and USD from 1990 to 2020 and the number of movies made thoroughout the same period.
-I design the visulization using a bar gragh representing the count of the movies made overlay with a line graph of the exchange rate between the two currencies.
-In addition, I used binary colour hues to distinguish the years United States experience recessions.
+I focused on the relationship between currency rate between CAD and USD (1990 - 2020) and the number of movies made thoroughout the same period.
+The data I explore was from IMBD website and exchange rate was downloaded from (https://ca.investing.com/currencies/cad-usd-historical-data)

 Here's the link to my project : [Toronto Movies](https://github.com/rhungc/STA313-Data-Visualization-A1)

 #### Data Visulization Project-2 (Bike Theft)
 In this project, my project partner, Zhenyu Xuan, and I explore the bicycle theft data provided by Toronto Police Service.
 We created a data driven article that visualize some of the interesting statsitcs from this dataset and import additional geographical data to help us understand the data better.
+Link to the data: (https://open.toronto.ca/dataset/bicycle-thefts/)

-First, we take advantage of the geometry data from the dataset and plot the thefts on the map.
-The visualization of thefts on top of the map of Greater Toronoto Area makes it very easy to spot the neighborhoods that experience the most severe bicycle theft.
-Furthermore, we import some other interesting datasets such as bicycle routes and bicycle parking lots in Toronto.
-We try to see if there's any relationship between those locations and bicycle theft.
+In our project, we take advantage of the location attributes from the dataset and plot the thefts on the map.
+The visualization of geo-spatial data make it very clear to see the density of the theft in GTA neighberhoods.
+Furthermore, we import other interesting datasets such as bicycle routes and bicycle parking lots in Toronto.
+We try to see if there's any relationship between those locations and bicycle theft density.

-For more information about the project, see [Bike Theft](https://github.com/rhungc/Bicycle_Theft_Article)
+For more information about the project, see [Bike Theft](https://github.com/rhungc/Bicycle_Theft_Article).

 ### Extra Curricular Activities